Karen Hills (footballer)

-Karen Hills (born 5 May 1975) is an English football manager and former player who currently manages Charlton Athletic of the FA Women's Championship.
+Karen Hills (born 5 May 1975) is an English football manager and former player who currently manages Women's Super League 2 club Charlton Athletic.

 Playing career

 After playing at primary school, Hills drifted away from football until she joined a leisure centre at 18 years old and was persuaded to play for Watford who scouted her at an informal "kickabout".
 She was deployed as a forward and scored a hat-trick on her debut, before moving back into midfield and eventually into defence.
 She later moved to Wembley Mill Hill, where she served as captain.

 In January 2000 Hills and Mill Hill team mate Laura Burns tested positive for cannabis in a random drug test carried out by The Football Association.
 Both received six-month suspensions.

 Hills joined top-flight Charlton Athletic for the 2001–02 FA Women's Premier League season.
 Keith Boanas named her his Manager's Player of the Season in her debut campaign, as she came to be seen as an "experienced and quick centre-back who reads the game well".

 With Charlton Athletic Hills reached the FA Women's Cup final four times in five years, winning once when they beat Everton in 2005.
 They lost to Fulham in 2003 and to Arsenal in 2004 and 2007.
 She also collected FA Women's Premier League Cup and FA Women's Community Shield winner's medals in 2004.